ken-matsui/uuid-v4-cli/README.md

 A CLI tool to generate UUID V4 which supports both native and WebAssembly

-*Note: This project is a fork of the original Rust implementation: [uuid-rs](https://github.com/uuid-rs/uuid).*

 ## Installation

 You can install this using the `cargo install` command: